anaved/wp-navedali/_posts/2017-05-31-dirty-price-of-a-bond.md

 [visualizer id="569"]

 Since dirty price is directly related to accrued interest, its graph will show a relative pattern.

-&nbsp;
+Consider for clean price to be the par value.

+<span class="visualizer-chart-shortcode" title="Click to select"> [visualizer id="572"] </span>

+However in reality, clean price is not always at par value, and fluctuates depending upon prevalent interest rates and many other factors.
+Thus a more practical evolution of dirty price looks as below.